Wall Street strengthens after big bank deal, regulator moves

-NEW YORK (AP) — Most of Wall Street is rising Monday after regulators pushed together two huge banks over the weekend and made other moves to build confidence in the struggling industry.
+NEW YORK (AP) — Wall Street is rising Monday after regulators pushed together two huge banks over the weekend and made other moves to build confidence in the struggling industry.

-Much of the attention is still on banks, which may be cracking under the pressure of the fastest flurry of hikes to interest rates in decades.
+Much attention has been on banks because they may be cracking under the pressure of the fastest flurry of hikes to interest rates in decades.
 Swiss banking giant UBS said Sunday it would buy its rival Credit Suisse for almost $3.25 billion in a deal quickly put together by regulators.
 Credit Suisse has been battling a unique set of troubles for years, but they came to a head last week as its stock price tumbled to a record low.

-Credit Suisse fell another 54.5% in its first trading after the deal was announced, while UBS rose 3.5% in Switzerland.

 A group of central banks stretching from the United States to Japan also announced coordinated moves on Sunday meant to ease strains in the financial system.
 The moves would allow banks more access to U.S. dollars if they need them, in an echo to a practice widely used in prior crises.